Mirantis/mke-docs/content/docs/tutorials/k0s-single-node/k0s-single-node-scenario.md

 3. Edit the `apiServer` section in the configuration file to add the `externalAddress` and `sans` parameters, which are needed to generate the correct certificate:

    * `externalAddress`: The public/floating IP of the node
-   * `sans`: The IP addresses with which you want to connect,
+   * `sans`: The IP addresses with which you want to connect

     ```yaml
     apiServer: